Tiyas17/LeetCompass/README.md

 # LeetCompass

 An web application to surf Leetcode question(will integrate other coding platforms later)

-# Search Engine

 This is a simple search engine implemented using Flask framework in Python.
 The search engine allows users to enter a search term and retrieve relevant documents based on TF-IDF (Term Frequency-Inverse Document Frequency) ranking.

 ## Web Application

-It uses [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) Algorithm to implement search.
+It uses TF-IDF Algorithm to implement search.
 The server is live on https://leetcompasss.onrender.com/.

 ## Requirements